 The Troubled Families programme is administered by the Department for Communities and Local Government, and covers England only.

-December 2016 update - Most recent update to this briefing paper includes findings from the December 2016 Public Accounts Committee report into the programme.
+April 2017 update - Most recent update to this briefing paper includes information on the 2016/17 progress evaluation and the Government response to the 2016 Public Accounts Committee report.

 Commons Briefing papers CBP-7585